Wd-Endd/Wd-Endd/README.md

 ### Archiverments
 - Proficient Linux Command Line Skills.
 - Booted and Played Arch Linux in a Android Phone☠️
-- Pass the entrance exam to grade 10 with 39.75/50 points, top 1 in my class☝️🤓
+- Pass the entrance exam to  with 39.75/50 points, top 1 in my class☝️🤓
 - No computer, but knew so much computer skills, installed Code-OSS on my phone and used it to write code🤯 - 11/7/2025
 - Tried to code with Nano Editor in command line, but failed because I'm not a Environment😅
 - Too much to write here, so I will stop here for now.